-Collective Mining Ltd. common shares are traded on the TSX Venture Exchange under the symbol "CNL"
+Collective Mining Ltd. common shares are traded on the TSX Venture Exchange under the symbol "CNL" or on the OTCQX under the symbol "CNLMF".

 Investor Relations

 Shareholder requests may be directed to Investor Relations via e-mail at info@collectivemining.com or via telephone at 416-648-4065